tryingsomestuff/Minic/README.md

 - danger (from evaluation) based pruning and reductions in search
 - contempt opponent model taking opponent name or opponent rating into account
 - "features" based evaluation parameter available to the user to tune game play
+- using a depth factor for pruning and reduction that takes TT entry depth into account

 ### Minic NNUE "originality" status